 Total carb count for the day: 45 grams

 Total carb count for the day: 49 grams

 - Breakfast: Rocket Fuel Chocolate Breakfast Smoothie (14 grams total carbs)

 - Lunch: Heirloom Tomato, Avocado and Goat Cheese Plate with grilled chicken (20 grams total carbs)

 - Dinner: Chicken Sausage and Zucchini Hash (11 grams total carbs)

-- Snacks: One cup of zucchini noodles with one tablespoon olive oil, salt and pepper (3 grams total carbs)
+- Snacks: 1 cup of zucchini noodles with 1 tablespoon olive oil and salt and pepper (3 grams total carbs)

 Total carb count for the day: 48 grams